 In October 2009, new guidance was issued that changes the accounting model for revenue arrangements by excluding tangible products containing both software and non-software components that function together to deliver the product's essential functionality.
-This new rule will become effective, on a prospective basis, at the start of a Company's first fiscal year beginning after June 15, 2010 (November 1, 2010 for the Company).
-We are evaluating the impact that the adoption of this new guidance will have on our consolidated financial position, cash flows and results of operations.
+This new rule will become effective, on a prospective basis, at the start of a company's first fiscal year beginning after June 15, 2010 (November 1, 2010 for the Company).
+We do not expect the adoption of this new guidance to have a material impact on our consolidated financial position, cash flows or results of operations.